mojolingo/Adam.Snark.Rabbit/README.md

 Adam has several components, which use various libraries and various package dependencies.
 These components are interrelated but run across several processes.
 The major components are:

-* User API: Provides authentication/authorization and user administration.
+* Web UI: Provides authentication/authorization and user administration.
   * User database, MongoDB
-* Web UI: Single page JavaScript application used to present a web interface to Adam, separate from but connected to the User API.
 * User Gateways
   * Phone gateway: Adhearsion application to present a phone interface to Adam via Rayo.
     * Rayo service: For connection with SIP & PSTN networks, and maintaining call sessions.
   * XMPP gateway: Maintains an XMPP user presence for IM interaction.
+* Brain: The AI component of the system responsible for calculating responses to messages.
 * Internal/External communications systems
   * XMPP server: Adam's XMPP and Rayo clients connect here, and this system is federated with global XMPP servers for routing client requests.
+  * AMQP (RabbitMQ): The asynchronous messaging system used to communicate between components for the purpose of responding to messages, among other things.

+Further details are available in the `doc/` directory.

 A full Vagrant development environment for Adam is included in the dev_environment directory.
 Check out its README for setup instructions.